boltdesignsystem/bolt/docs-site/src/pages/docs/45-development/70-testing-standards/10-js-testing-standards.md

 title: JavaScript testing standards
 ---

-> The one imperfect test is better than no test at all.
+> One imperfect test is better than no test at all.

-## Main Benefits
+## Main benefits

 - Consistent approach to writing tests
-- Best practices can be passed by examples
+- Best practices shown through examples
 - Consistent formatting

 ## Best practices

-- test files should be added to `__tests__` folder in component root directory
+- Test files should be added to `__tests__` folder in component root directory
-- naming of the test file should look like `component-name.js`
+- Naming of the test file should look like `component-name.js`
-- use `fixture` folder for images, icons or any additional resources needed for testing
+- Use `fixture` folder for images, icons or any additional resources needed for testing
-- use `testing-helpers` functions located in `packages/testing/testing-helpers/index.js`
+- Use `testing-helpers` functions located in `packages/testing/testing-helpers/index.js`
-- use component schema to test schema props
+- Use component schema to test schema props
-- create tests for all know use cases
+- Create tests for all known use cases
-- after fixing a bug, create test to prevent that to happen once again
+- After fixing a bug, create test to prevent that from happening again

 ## What type of test we have